boboldehampsink/import/README.md

 Plugin that allows you to import data from CSV files.

 Features:
- - Import Entries and Users
+ - Import Entries, Users and Categories
  - Map CSV columns onto Fields
  - Append, replace or delete data
    - When replacing or deleting, you can build your own criteria for finding